 Welcome to the world of sound and music.
+I’d like to show you an alternative to the usual plastic kiddy tooters and shakers that you’ll see at your local toddler group.
 This Box contains an eclectic variety of diverse hand-made and ethnic instruments sourced from the four corners of the globe.
 There is not a plastic kiddy-toy-instrument in sight – this box is a passionately REAL collection!

-Inside each little bag or box are different instruments and sound-making items unlike any a child will cave seen before.
+Inside each little bag or box are different instruments and sound-making items unlike any a child will have seen before.

 There is a Chinese bag full of bells, from goat bells and Indian anklets to Tibetan Tingsha prayer bells and belly dancers’ finger zills.
 Chinese chime balls enchant babies and toddlers.
 The star of the show (everybody’s favourite) is a genuine brass Tibetan singing bowl (with its own wood and suede beater) which has a mystically lovely lingering note.